AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/event-transactions.md

   - Your datastream configuration and the services you have enabled.
   - The type of events sent to the Edge Network.

-### Inspecting events
+### Inspect events

-The collection of events displayed in the Event transactions view provide information about the format and content of the data being processed at each state, as well as insightful details about any warnings or errors encountered while data is being processed upstream.
+The collection of events displayed in the Event Transactions view provide information about the format and content of the data being processed at each state, as well as insightful details about any warnings or errors encountered while data is being processed upstream.
 The view helps narrowing down the debugging information at the event/request level and identifying errors early on in the development lifecycle.

-#### Expanding the event details
+#### Expand the event details

 To inspect an event, simply select the desired one from the view.
 This action will expand the `EVENT DETAILS` view on the right side of the screen.
 Nested data is displayed in a tree format.
 You can inspect nested key-values by selecting the **+** (plus) button in from of the key name.

 ![Event details](./assets/event-transactions/event-details.png)

-#### Inspecting warning or errors
+#### Inspect warning or errors

 Each event name is prefixed with an icon, which indicates the high-level status of the event processing for that stage.
 * If the event was processed successfully, a green check mark is being displayed.